 - If they have everything you are looking for, their salary demands tend to be outrageous

-The reason is simple: newly graduates are not problem-solvers.
-Thus, your IT team will have to spend more time explaining everything to them than do actual work.
+The reason is simple: new graduates are not problem-solvers.
+Thus, your IT team will have to spend more time explaining everything to them than doing actual work.
 It’s not cost-effective.

 They donâ€™t have all of the technical skills needed

 When searching for new software developers for your company, you will realize that more often than not, most of these potential candidates don’t have the technical skill needed to complete the necessary work.

 This is because a software developer can be skillful in one field and might be lacking in another.
 Depending on your project’s requirements, he may do well in the current job but lack the necessary knowledge and skills to do the next two projects.

 What you need to do is to put these people to the test, and have them talk to the HR department carefully so that you don’t end up with the wrong person.

 To put it simply, technical skills and soft skills complement each other.
 Soft skills are no inferior to technical skills, especially in the Software Development industry where projects must be done in teams to ensure maximized results.
 Think about it: your HR finds a great software developer who simply doesn’t like talking to people, this leads to no thought sharing, no project direction explanation, and so on – basically no teamwork and communication.
 And with this, your project might end up being a mess.
 This is especially true when it comes to larger projects.

 Soft skills are vital because working for a software development company isn’t solo work.
 People are diverse, and they can only complement each other with their work as long as they have soft skills in the first place.